contrast-zone/t-rewriter.js/draft/co-rewrite.md

 // under construction //
 ```

-# co-rewrite: a restricted logic for automated reasoning
+# co-rewrite: a logic framework for automated reasoning

 Imperative programming is manual managing of states dynamics using discrete steps of computation represented by instructions to produce wanted states.
 In contrast to imperative, declarative programming abstracts from states using descriptions usually represented by rules repeatedly applied to parameters in a goal of producing results.
 Declarative programming paradigm describes the appearance of co-rewrite.